SHOPLIFTING LAWYER PHOENIX, AZ

 Our Law Firm is committed to becoming the best Law Firm for Latino, migrant, and Spanish speaking communities in Arizona.

 Shoplifting may seem like a minor offense, especially if you only steal a candy bar, but suspects can suffer major consequences inside and outside of the courtroom.
 Aspects of daily life including immigration status and job opportunities can be complicated for former shoplifters.
-That’s why it’s important to have an experienced shoplifting attorney on your side to achieve the best possible outcome.
-Call Ybarra Maldonado & Alagha Law Group at 602-910-4040 today.
+That’s why it’s important to have an experienced shoplifting attorney on your side to achieve the best chance at a positive outcome.
+Call Ybarra Maldonado Law Group at 602-910-4040 today to schedule your consultation with a Phoenix shoplifting lawyer.

 There are numerous types of theft crimes, all of them legally different.
 So what’s the difference between theft, shoplifting, burglary, and robbery?

-Shoplifting: the act of knowingly and purposefully entering a store during business hours and taking an item without paying for it.
+- Shoplifting: the act of knowingly and purposely entering a store during business hours and taking an item without paying for it.

 Arizona Shoplifting Laws